Design for digital media

 Paul Carlsson, PhD project

-The PhD project starts in the issue of creativity and how these factors are implemented in technical graduate educations in Sweden.
+The PhD project starts in the issue of creativity and how these factors are implemented in technical graduate educations especially in the field of media technology in Sweden.

 Educational reports published over the last 20 years have consistently identified creative thinking and problem solving as among the most crucial skills necessary for success in todays workplace, and thus have called on educational institutions to do more to promote these abilities (Carnevale et al., 1990; Secretarys Commission on Achieving Necessary Skills, 1991; Partnership for 21st Century Skills, 2008).